G29T/YummyCakeRecipePlanner/README.md

 ## Future Developments:
 Store newly added cakes in a database for efficient management.
 Introduce a search feature to enable users to find added cakes and view their corresponding recipes.
+Users will gain the ability to delete or edit cakes they've previously added, which will be accessible via the Cake History section or other parts of the user interface.
+Additionally, users will have the option to view the corresponding shopping lists associated with each cake entry.

 ## Technologies Used
 React.js